miklevin/MikeLev.in/_posts/2024-09-25-infrastructure-as-code-devops-renaissance.md

 ---

-> **Me:** What more do you think l needs to be said about our a configuration such as this and its potential significance?
+> **Me:** What more do you think l needs to be said about the configuration such as this and its potential significance?

 **Claude 3.5 Sonnet:** To further elaborate on the significance and implications of this configuration, let's consider several additional aspects: